-While doing my research on the web, I've found that most web designers who are able to make RWD sites - and there aren't many yet - were unable to solve such problems in their sites.
+While doing my research on the web, I've found that most web designers who are able to make RWD sites were unable to solve such trivial problems in their sites.

 Today, only an RWD site is a good site.
 Granted, perfect websites are pretty rare - less than 1 per mil out of 500+ million websites today (last Netcraft study).

 RWD isn't the old "fluid / elastic design" or "dynamic webpages", it's a new technique that includes "mobile first" and "design for touch".
-Some sites already have more mobile device visitors than visits from desktops.
+Many sites already get more mobile device visitors than visits from desktops.

 When you check my site's source code (View Source in browser) you'll see that it was easy.
 Well, quite frankly, Responsive Web Design does require experience in layouting and problem solving to do it right.
 It can best be done by developers who aren't just coders but also designers.